Sometimes Individual Excellence Begins with a Fresh Start

 Webster University Geneva offers multiple start dates for transfer students.
-With a combination of full-semester (16-week) courses and half-term courses (8-weeks each), we have new courses starting at several dates throughout the year.
+With a combination of full-semester (16-week) courses and half-term (8-week) courses, we have new courses starting at several dates throughout the year.

-We welcome new university transfer students at any of these five intaks: August, October, January, March and May.
+We welcome new university transfer students at any of these five intakes: late August, October, January, March and May.
 When you begin an application online, you will be prompted to choose your intended start date.

 Applications are accepted throughout the year.
-Admissions decisions are made on a rolling basis, within about 10 days to 2 weeks after all documentation is received.
+Admissions decisions are made on a rolling basis, within about 10 days to two weeks after all documentation is received.

 NOTE for Non-Swiss/Non-EU Citizens: For those who are not Swiss/EU citizens and not currently residing in Switzerland on a valid permit, enrollment will require a valid student visa.
 The student visa application process takes anywhere from several weeks to a few months, depending on your location and circumstances.

 If for any reason you earn admission for a particular term start date and your visa is delayed, it is possible to defer your admission to the next start date.

 We encourage applicants to review the university admissions criteria, and to contact us with any questions in the process.